jrawbits/VE-Installer/ReadMe.md

 `master` with your chosen branch such as `development`) selects a specific branch, which may often be necessary if the default is some obsolete version languishing in `master` or if the repository offers a documentation tree as the default branch (as does VisionEval-dev).
-Naming the folder to clone into (`My-VisionEval` in the example above) makes it simple to clone different branches (or VisionEval repositories) to different places.
+Naming the folder in which to put the clone (`My-VisionEval` in the example above) makes it simple to clone different branches (or VisionEval repositories) to different places.

 Note that cloning with `--depth=1` only gets one branch, so you can't change branches within a repository clone created that way.
-Look at git documentation on --depth for further information.
+Look at `git clone` documentation on --depth for further information.

 ## Building, Rebuilding and Updating dependencies